English Literature and French BA (Hons) – 2020 entry

 - Hilton Hotels

 - Langue et Nature

 - Les Pensières.

 If you decide to do a study exchange, you’ll be able to choose from a number of partner universities in Europe with which we have Erasmus+ bilateral agreements.
-On this course you can study in Lyon III in France.
+On this course you can study at Université Jean Moulin Lyon 3 in France.

 Applying for placements

 Professional Training placements are usually applied for and secured via our online placement opportunities platform called Surrey Pathfinder, within which students can select and apply for placement vacancies.
 Placement providers use their own recruitment and selection procedures and the majority of students will secure their placement in this way.
 However, support is also provided to students wishing to source their own placement, subject to university requirements being met.

 Students are generally not placed by the University, however they are given thorough support and guidance alongside access to the vacancy portal representing thousands of placement opportunities each year.
 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.